hannahfluch/jpa/README.md

 ```

 #### Table-Per-Class
 Table per class inheritance allows inheritance to be used in the object model, when it does not exist in the data model.
+Nevertheless, the parent-class CAN still exist as an entity (if non-abstract).
 In table per class inheritance a table is defined for _each_ concrete class in the inheritance hierarchy to store _all_ the attributes of that class and _all_ of its superclasses.
-This is like a roll-down.
 ```java
 @Entity
 @Inheritance(strategy=InheritanceType.TABLE_PER_CLASS)